 Tennessee First Degree Murder Laws: Statute

-The main provisions of Tennessee's first-degree murder law are outline in the table below.
+The main provisions of Tennessee's first-degree murder law are outlined in the table below.

 Tennessee Code Section 39-13-202: First Degree Murder